Dolomites June 7/8-15, 2019

 Sign up here

-Please book space on the workshop by sending an e-mail to Hans Kruse at firstname.lastname@example.org or if you would like to ask additional questions about the workshop.
+Please book space on the workshop by sending an e-mail to Hans Kruse at email@example.com or if you would like to ask additional questions about the workshop.
 If you are not able to join this workshop or it is sold out, then please consult the workshop schedule or contact Hans Kruse.
 As the time of the workshop approaches (4 weeks in advance) you will get updates on the detailed schedule and meeting times and additional relevant information.
 You are welcome to divide the payment of the 1895 Euro into a deposit of 445 Euro at sign-up and payment of the 1450 Euro April 1st, 2018.
 In a shared double room the price is 1815 Euro per participant and the final payment is 1370 Euro.
-If the workshop need to be cancelled a full refund will be paid.
-If you need to cancel participation the 445 Euros will not be refunded unless a replacement is found.
-If cancelled after April 1st, 2018 a refund is only paid if a replacement is found.
+Please find the cancelation policy on the workshop overview page.

 Please see feedback from previous workshop participants.